Connected Curriculum Introduction

 The Connected Curriculum replaces the 2019 Curriculum Framework and applies to all home (non-collaborative, non-externally validated) courses.
 It offers principles for designing inclusive, flexible, future-facing courses aligned with the university’s mission and strategy.

-Implementation of the Connected Curriculum will start in September 2026 and it is expected that all of the courses and levels will transition to the Connected Curriculum from August 2027, and no later than 2028.
+Implementation of the Connected Curriculum will start in September 2026 and it is expected that all of the courses and levels will transition to the Connected Curriculum from August 2027.

 No. You should use the Connected Curriculum as a guide for reviewing and refining your course to meet the updated principles, including module structure, assessment strategy and skills development.